turingschool/backend-curriculum-site/module2/misc/cart_exploration.md

 This Exploration will require that you do a lot more independent (or group) research into the topic than previous explorations.

+To get started, find and review some recent blog posts about "rails 5 shopping cart best practices".

 ###

 Using the main code-along project in Mod 2 (ie, Set List, Bad Tracks, Jukebox, etc), implement tests and code that will satisfy the following user story: